 - Cooked unseasoned chicken, cooled.

-Measurements aren’t important for making pupsicles (yay!).
-The pictured pupsicles are approximately 1/2 cup pureed melon, 1/4 cup goat milk kefir, and 1/4 cup pureed/shreeded cooked chicken.
-If your mixture come out feeling a little thick, you can use water or dog-friendly stock to water it down for easier filling.
+Measurements aren’t important for making pupsicles.
+Yay!
+But for those of you who might be wondering, the pictured pupsicles are approximately 1/2 cup pureed melon, 1/4 cup goat milk kefir, and 1/4 cup pureed/shredded cooked chicken.
+If your mixture comes out a little thicker than you’d like, you can use water or dog-friendly stock to water it down for easier filling.
 You can also do this if you’d like the treats to be a little less indulgent.
 Shhh… Don’t tell the dogs!
 Swapping stock for the chicken is also an easy switch if you’d like to include a meaty scent and flavour but don’t have cooked meat.
-Or you could swap it for the kefir to go dairy free.
+Or you could swap it for the kefir to go dairy-free.
 Don’t you just love the easy of customising your own pupsicles?
+Pawfect!

 Making the Treats: